ebu/radiodns-manager/MockApi/README.md

 #Development mock API.

 The Mock API serves as a local dev replacement for some AWS and ebu.io functionalities.
-Currently it provides functionalities like image hosting and organisation api rest endpoint.
+Currently it provides image hosting and organisation api rest endpoint.

 ## Setup

+Virtualenv is not mandatory but **STRONGLY** recommended.

 You need the following dependencies:
 - python 3.7